• Skip to primary navigation

 Some guys don’t like wearing shorts, but I think they’re a necessity for summer, especially if you live in a hot, humid climate.

 The most versatile type of shorts are chino shorts.
-These days, many chinos shorts are made from performance fabrics that have four way stretch and moisture wicking properties.
+These days, many chino shorts are made from performance fabrics that have four way stretch and moisture wicking properties.
 This is great news for guys everywhere!

 No matter what kind of shorts you like, I recommend flat front, above the knee, slightly tapered shorts (no cargo pockets, bright colors or crazy patterns):